Categories

 WARNING

-It is imperative that you do not allow any part of your touring coach to be submerged in water as it could cause damage to electronics that a warranty would not cover.
+You mustn’t allow any part of your touring coach to be submerged in water as it could cause damage to electronics that a warranty would not cover.

-TrackingAirstream Touring Coach Interstate 19 2023 Loading User Manual 04
+Airstream Touring Coach Interstate 19 2023 Loading User Manual 04

 During practice, observe that the tracks made by the trailer wheels are distinctly different from those made by the tow vehicle.
 Studying this will make it easier for you to correct mistakes.
-Consider truck- or trailer-type fender or door-grip rear view mirrors for maximum visibility.
+Consider truck- or trailer-type fender or door-grip rear-view mirrors for maximum visibility.
 In most states, the law requires them.
 After thoroughly inspecting your hitch, brakes, and tires, you should be ready to tow.
 Check traffic, signal that you are about to pull away, and start slowly.
 Look often in your mirrors, observe the action of the trailer, and then carefully move into the proper lane of traffic.
 Remember that the trailer wheels will not follow the path of the tow vehicle wheels; therefore, wider turns are necessary when turning to the left or right.
 On freeways or expressways, try to pick the lane you want and stay in it.
 Always maintain plenty of space between you and the car ahead, at least the length of the tow vehicle plus trailer for every 10 mph.
-Remember that in order to pass another vehicle, you will need longer to accelerate.
+Remember that to pass another vehicle, you will need longer to accelerate.
 You must also allow for the length of the trailer when returning to the right hand. lane.
 On a two-lane road cars may be lining up behind you because you are traveling at a lower speed.
 It is both courteous and sensible to signal and pull over at the earliest safe opportunity and let them pass.

 WARNING

-Take into consideration that when towing a trailer, the handling characteristics are different and less stable from those with operating the vehicle without a trailer.
+Take into consideration that when towing a trailer, the handling characteristics are different and less stable from those operating the vehicle without a trailer.
 It is important to avoid sudden maneuvers.
 Sudden maneuvers may lead to loss of control over the vehicle-trailer combination.

 Brake Controller